Craft the Future

 Youth Craft Academy is a unique program designed for youth ages 12-17 who have an interest in making, or curiosity in materials.
 Participants will learn, play, and build in a variety of mediums including clay, wood, glass, metal, and fibre to create functional and decorative objects.
 The program is delivered by the Prince Edward County Arts Council with the financial support of Rue Pigalle and a growing family of donors.
 Please click HERE if you wish to help ensure that this program is accessible to all youth with an interest, or love of craft!

 Youth Craft Academy is delivered by professional designers, makers, artists and other members of the craft sector.
 Courses will take place at the County Arts Lab, Unit 2E (upper level) of the Picton Armoury.
 Youth are encouraged, but not required, to participate in all four courses per year.
-Extracurricular activities are also planned for participants, such as studio/gallery/museum visits, mentorships, guest speaker presentations, college visits, and more.
+Extracurricular activities are also planned for participants, such as studio, gallery, university, and museum visits, mentorships, guest speaker presentations, and more.

 Glass with Kirei Samuel